aboutaaron/schedule/README.rst

         :target: https://pypi.python.org/pypi/schedule

 Python job scheduling for humans.

+**This fork changes all references of "schedule" to "scheduler."
+Otherwise, it's the same**

 An in-process scheduler for periodic jobs that uses the builder pattern for configuration.
 Schedule lets you run Python functions (or any other